portfolio-performance/portfolio-help/docs/en/reference/transaction/index.md

 - All transaction types, except delivery and security transfer (see above), will affect the deposit account.
 These effects could manifest as inflows (green color) or outflows (red color).

 - The coloring scheme might be a bit confusing.
-In the image on the left side of Figure 2, which represents the `All Securities` view, a buy transaction results in an outflow from the deposit account, yet it's depicted in green.
+In the image on the left side of Figure 2 (from the `All Securities` view), a buy transaction results in an outflow from the deposit account; yet it's depicted in green.
 Conversely, a transfer (from one security/deposit account to another) is depicted in red.

 - With the exception of interest, all transaction types are associated with a specific security, such as a share.
 Interest, on the other hand, is only linked to a deposit account.
 One implication of this is that interest on bonds should be recorded as a dividend in PP if you wish to maintain the connection with the bond.